 The Business Continuity Policy includes the need to consider both management and staffing issues as a result of any pandemic outbreak.

 Each pandemic concern will have a significant amount of information detailing the importance of containment.
-To ensure that Sheerwater Health Centre is following the correct guidance, the Infection Prevention and Control Lead, Camelia Cherry, will follow all Public Health England advice and advise clinical teams and management accordingly.
+To ensure that Sheerwater Health Centre is following the correct guidance, the Infection Prevention and Control Lead, Wendy Mayne, will follow all Public Health England advice and advise clinical teams and management accordingly.

 Specific guidance for primary care will be provided by Public Health England and ordinarily this will differ from other healthcare providers.
 Advice for COVID-19 can be sought here and RCGP are also providing regular updates.